Article body copy

 Meanwhile, the community of swimmers has long opted for information sharing over possessiveness, passing on their hands-off swimming culture to successive generations of curious swimmers, like me.
 Dingle has achieved some of what researchers say a management plan should include: cooperation between boat owners, public education, and community involvement.

-As I float in Dingle Harbor, I’m almost relieved that we’ve seen no more sign of Fungie.
+As I float in Dingle Harbour, I’m almost relieved that we’ve seen no more sign of Fungie.
 Then, suddenly, Dillon squeals and kicks her bodyboard into a spin.
 A dorsal fin and gleaming back arch out of the water as Fungie circles her neatly once, less than a meter away, and disappears.

 We wait a while longer, watching him surface farther away.
 He doesn’t return.
 Elated with our small glimpse, we head back to shore.
 As we struggle to pull dry clothes onto our clammy skin in the light drizzle, we see Fungie pop up nearer the beach.
 It’s not uncommon, Dillon says, for him to seem to tease her like this, appearing just as she’s left the water.
 His visit this morning feels like a courtesy—a tip of the hat before vanishing again to finish his breakfast.
 But despite his carefully maintained distance, even Fungie faces risks as he ages.